 The Balchik Palace and Botanical Garden

-One of the most cultural spots on the Bulgarian Black Sea coast is the palace in Balchik and its impressive botanical gardens.
-The palace belonged to the Romanian queen Maria, who was at the time ruling these parts of Bulgaria.
+One of the best destinations for cultural attractions on the Bulgarian Black Sea coast is the palace in Balchik and its impressive botanical gardens.
+The palace belonged to the Romanian queen Maria, who ruled these parts of Bulgaria at the time.
 She loved Balchik so much she made her own spiritual haven.

 The town of Koprivshtitsa